Home | Chemistry Calculator | Ca Reactor Setup Help |

 b) Use both hands to slowly open the cylinder valve, remember to position yourself or the cylinder in a way that the cylinder valve is between you and the regulator.
 Continue opening the valve slowly until the high pressure gauge indicates that the maximum pressure has been reached.
 At this point completely open the cylinder valve.
 Now there will be pressure in the high-pressure side of the regulator but because the regulator is closed, the delivery pressure gauge should be at zero.
 If it is not, the regulator may be damaged or defective and must not be used.

 Do not attempt to disconnect the regulator while the cylinder valve is open and there is pressure in the high pressure gauge.
 Before removing the regulator you need to vent that pressure using the following sequence: Close the cylinder valve, disconnect the CO2 tubing from the regulator, open the CO2 needle valve, plug the solenoid to a power outlet to open it, screw in (Clockwise) the pressure adjusting knob.
 The CO2 trapped inside the regulator will be vented trough the needle valve.
 Wait until no pressure shown in either of the gauges indicating that it is safe to disconnect the regulator.
+Slowly and partially loosen the connection between the regulator and the cylinder valve while listening for any potential venting of CO2, if so, wait until there is no longer a venting sound before fully disconnecting the regulator from the cylinder.

 c) Use soapy water to check for leaks at the connection between the regulator and the cylinder.
 Do not attempt to fix a leak while there is pressure in the regulator and/or the cylinder valve is opened.
 Follow the sequence described in point (b) above to release the pressure, repair the leak and re-start the process.